h1376h/MLCourse/ML_Obsidian_Vault/linear_regression_notes.md

 As we add more training points, even complex models are forced to capture the true underlying pattern rather than fitting individual data points, reducing overfitting.

+## Simple hold out: training, validation, and test sets

+- Simple hold-out chooses the model that minimizes error on validation set.

+- $J_v(\hat{\boldsymbol{w}})$ is likely to be an optimistic estimate of generalization error.
+  - extra parameter (e.g., degree of polynomial) is fit to this set.

+- Estimate generalization error for the test set
+  - performance of the selected model is finally evaluated on the test set

 ## Evaluation and model selection

 ### Evaluation: